What is Theom?

 M12

 M12, Microsoft's Venture Fund, is an active investor in enterprise software, with a particular interest in applied AI, business applications, infrastructure, and security.
-They provide strategic go-to-market resources to their portfolio companies.
+They provide significant go-to-market resources and global relationships to their portfolio companies.

 Ridge Ventures

-Ridge Ventures is an early-stage venture capital firm that backs founders transforming the software industry, focusing on seed and Series A rounds.
-They emphasize revenue growth and product-market fit.
+Ridge Ventures is an early-stage venture capital firm that supports founders transforming the software industry, focusing on seed and Series A rounds.
+They emphasize revenue growth and product-market fit, leveraging their extensive network to aid scaling.

 What's next for Theom?